couchbase/kv_engine/docs/EnvironmentVariables.md

 May be used to enable support for extended attributes even if the configuration file provided to memcached lists it as disabled.

+## `COUCHBASE_ENABLE_PRIVILEGE_DEBUG`

+By setting this environment variable all privilege checks returns success.
+This mode should _NEVER EVER_ be used in production, and is only intended as a tool to be used during development of the correct roles.
+By enabling this you may start an application without any privileges, and then look in the logs to see which privileges it would need in order to perform the action successfully.

 ## `COUCHBASE_PACKET_DUMP`

 Some of the command line tools will generate a packet dump if this